ausmez/ausmez.github.io/README.md

-# How to Find the Date/Time Ubuntu Linux Was Installed
+# How to Find the Install Date/Time on Ubuntu Linux

 There are a few ways to find the installation timestamp of an Ubuntu OS.